 permissions work.
 Use chmod to modify

-Examine and manage system logs.
+Examine and manage system logs. (rsyslog and

 Examine installed software, query software,